fubarlabs/foocars/tutorials/How To Use Markdown In GitHub.md

 The picture will appear on your folder:

-### How to Add Pictures into Markdown Files Using Relative Paths
+### How To Add Pictures into Markdown Files Using Relative Paths
 https://www.youtube.com/watch?v=hHbWF1Bvgf4

 https://www.youtube.com/watch?v=R6euByfGaN4